Cowboys & Indians

 "I see they don't have to queue," said Brad pointing to the top table.

-Moti Lal sat the centre of the top table with his family as various servants attended to his every need, bringing trays of food and drink; an old woman in a wheel chair sat immediately to his right whilst on his left was an empty chair.
+Moti Lal sat the centre of the top table with his family as various servants attended to his every need, bringing trays of food and drink; an old woman in

 "Who's the old woman," asked Sam to Anu who had returned and was busy eating some kebabs.